ringcentral/ringcentral-web-phone/README.md

 If there are 3 instances, after an inbound call is answered, each instance will receive 3 messages with Cmd="7" with different Cln="xxx". "xxx" here is authorizationId.

-## Todo:

-- generate api reference
-- make a call, switch wifi network(or turn off wifi then turn it on), can the call survive?
-- auto switch to/from backup outbound proxy?